 WIRED — You think you’re naughty and transgressive?
 Bah.
 Humans just don’t get that freaky compared to insects.
 An ongoing evolutionary tug of war to control fertilization has led to appallingly rough sexual practices in bugs.
 Male penises are covered in spikes, scoops, harpoons, and stabby daggers.
 Females occasionally kill and eat their suitors.

-WIRED — Bug scientists are buzzing with excitement over the new Ant-Man movie.
-Insect-themed superheroes abounded in early comics, but they tended to lack a certain … gravitas.
+WIRED — Insect-themed superheroes abounded in early comics, but they tended to lack a certain… gravitas.
 I mean, the Red Bee had poofy pink sleeves, yellow and green striped tights, and kept a bee named Michael in his belt buckle.